jadengong/monopoly-board/README.md

         size--;
     }
 ```
 Description: Deletes a node at a specified position of a circular linked list.
 First checks if the list is empty, then if the position is at the head of the list.
 Otherwise iterate to the node desired using a counter and link previous and next nodes prior to deletion.
+Best case of O(1) can be achieved if position is the first in the list or if the bounds provided are invalid.
+Worse case of O(N) is achieved otherwise when the list must be traversed in order to get to the position specified.

 Time Complexity:
 - Best Case: O(1)